Designing Your Small Business Phone System

-- A web-based configuration dashboard that lets you add or remove users, or change your features, with a few clicks.
+Cloud phone systems are also easier to manage than traditional platforms.
+A web-based configuration dashboard that lets you add or remove users, or change your features, with a few clicks.

 A hosted or virtual phone system can also provide valuable disaster recovery or business continuity benefits for your company.
 If you can’t reach your workplace after a natural disaster or during a power outage, for instance, inbound calls will still be routed to team members’ mobile numbers, and users with internet access can make calls or reconfigure the system to change your call-routing rules.